 Since the introduction of Pipelines to Bitbucket, we have been eager to use this functionality where possible, with the goal of making a third-party deployment tools such as DeployBot, redundant.

-This post outlines how The Code Company are now using Bitbucket Pipelines to automate our Build and Deploy releases through to WP Engine’s platform.
+This post outlines how The Code Company are now using Bitbucket Pipelines to automate our Build and Deploy releases through to the WP Engine platform.
 We have simplified some of the process for the sake of the article, but should give you an idea of the flexibility and things you can do.

 This approach allows us to do our tests and builds with tools like SASS or Grunt in the cloud and avoid committing build files (like minified CSS or JS) which makes life easier when multiple developers are working on the same project.